-Kelly at Best Day Ever is a firm favourite here at Baylys’ Farm, and we’ve been lucky enough to have her as a vendor at many weddings throughout the years.
+Kelly at Best Day Ever (now Parlour Events) is a firm favourite here at Baylys’ Farm, and we’ve been lucky enough to have her as a vendor at many weddings throughout the years.
 She offers a variety of Wedding Styling and Floral packages, helping you to create fun, personal, and unique ways of telling and showing your love story.
 Kelly has shared with us her top five wedding styling and floral tips below – enjoy!

 Tip One: Be Flexible with Florals

 Needing to stick to a flower budget?
 Be flexible with your flower choices!
 Letting your florist have some creative flexibility will help stick to your budget.
 Ask them for options at different price points for your bouquets, ceremony flowers, table florals – that way you can ‘pick and mix’ your flower options and still fit the style/colour you want.
 Using ‘in season’ flowers and fresh or dried foliage to ‘fill’ your florals will help too – a ceremony floral with just white roses and white babies breath is going to cost ‘ALOT’ but if you are more flexible using filler flowers, such as white dahlias and white limonium, will bring your cost down and give a similar effect.